sandyavs/mealplanner-wiki/Test-cases-v2.md

 1. Go to url/mealplan/:id
 2. Check and make sure that on the header section there is a arrow key pointing downwards by default.
 3. Click on the arrow key pointing downwards to expand the view to display description and add tag details.
-4. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags
-5. When the view is in expanded form as that of arrow turning upwards check the description input box is displayed and if its clickable.
+4. When the view is in expanded form as that of arrow turning upwards check the description input box is displayed and if its clickable.
-6. Check that whether the description input box accepts alphabets A-Z.
+5. Check that whether the description input box accepts alphabets A-Z.
-7. Check whether the description input box accepts both upper and lower case alphabets.
+6. Check whether the description input box accepts both upper and lower case alphabets.
-8. Check the maximum and minimum character length of description box.
+7. Check the maximum and minimum character length of description box.
-9. Check whether the description box accepts numeric, special characters and symbols.
+8. Check whether the description box accepts numeric, special characters and symbols.
+9. Check to make sure that it is automatically saved in the database.
+10. Check whether the user is able to view the description, after the user gets logged out and sign-in again.
+11. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags

 Excepted Behaviour:
-User should be able to click on Description input box and be able to enter both Alphanumeric characters
+User should be able to click on Description input box and be able to enter both Alphanumeric characters and user should be able view the saved description after the user logins again

-## Test case No: MP-Logout-008
+## Test case No: MP-Logout-009

 ## Test case description:
 Check weather the user is able to logout successfully